Healthcare services are at the mercy of regulatory agencies.

 GoDaddy is not compliant with HIPAA.
 GoDaddy offers a wide range of services such as website hosting, email management, and domain registrations.

-Covered entities can use HIPAA-compliant email services for protected health information.
+Covered entities can use HIPAA-compliant email services for individually identifiable health information.
 However, website hosting services do not fulfill HIPAA regulations.

 HIPAA-hosting has been part of the HIPAA-compliant equation for some time.
 The Department of Health and Human Services has received over 281,000 privacy complaints since 2003.